 Dates and locations: You choose

-Duration: Two days / one night.
+Duration: Two days / one night

-Transport mode: Kayak or SUP extra $50
+Transport mode: Kayak, SuP or Packrafting extra $50

-The Expedition Section should provide opportunities to:
+The Duke of Edinburgh Award Bronze Expedition Section should provide opportunities to:

 • Respond to a challenge - either planned or unforeseen.

-• Develop leadership skills - members of the group have opportunities to take a leading role during different aspects of the journey.
+• Develop leadership skills - members of the group have opportunities to take a leading role during different aspects of the adventurous journey.

-• Recognise the needs and strengths of others - all are involved in mutual support to ensure the success of the journey.
+• Recognise the needs and strengths of others - all are involved in mutual support to ensure the success of the adventurous journey.

 • Make decisions and accept the consequences – the group makes real decisions affecting their well-being.